eficode-academy/istio-katas/04-egress-traffic.md

 Basically all we have done so far is to add an entry for httpbin to Istio's internal service registry.
-But we can now apply some of the Istio features to external service.
+But we can now apply some of the Istio features to the external service.
 To demonstrate this you will create a virtual service for traffic to httpbin with a timeout of `0.5s`.

 > The api service asks httpbin.org for a response delay of 1 second.